Battle of al-Uqhuwana: Bedouin alliance in Syria

 A series of events in 1023–1024 provided an impetus for the Bedouin tribes of Syria to attempt to seize political power in the region.
 Among the destabilizing conditions were the factional strife in the Fatimid court following the disappearance of Caliph al-Hakim in 1021 and a severe famine in the capital Cairo in 1023.
 The governor of Damascus, al-Hakim's cousin and nominated successor Abd al-Rahim ibn Ilyas, was arrested and executed in Cairo.
-The latter's son Abd al-Aziz and nephew Ahmad ibn al-Tayyib fled Damascus and took refuge for ten months with Salih ibn Mirdas, the Mirdasid emir of the Bedouin Banu Kilab tribe, which dominated northern Syria.
-According to the historian Suhayl Zakkar, Salih's protection negatively impacted his relationship with the Fatimids and provided "encouragement and an excuse" for him to oppose the central government.
+The latter's son Abd al-Aziz and nephew Ahmad ibn al-Tayyib fled Damascus for ten months, granted asylum from Salih ibn Mirdas, the Mirdasid emir of the Bedouin Banu Kilab tribe, which dominated northern Syria and maintained friendly relations with the Aleppo governor Aziz al-Dawla appointed by the Fatimids.
+According to the historian Suhayl Zakkar, Salih's protection of Abd al-Rahim's relatives negatively impacted his relationship with the Fatimids and provided "encouragement and an excuse" for him to oppose the central government.